milkcanbass/MapLog/README.md

 ## Test
-1/Download this repositely, and dependecies.
+1/Download this repositely, and dependecies.<br>
-2/Open config/default.json to set mongoDB access key.
+2/Open config/default.json to set mongoDB access key.<br>
-3/run this scriot "dev": "concurrently \"npm run server\" \"npm run client\"" in root.
+3/run this scriot "dev": "concurrently \"npm run server\" \"npm run client\"" in root.<br>

 ## How to use